Roeeht/Roeeht/README.md

 </div>

   ## About Me 🌟
-  Junior Software Engineer, highly focused and motivated, self-learner with a passion for learning new technologies.
+  Software Engineer, highly focused and motivated, self-learner with a passion for learning new technologies.
   Enjoy working on full life cycle projects.
 Team-player with effective communication skills.